National City Kidnapping Case Highlights Growing Role of Gaming Apps in Child Exploitation

 Local

-"There was a huge collective sigh of relief amongst everybody involved in it,” says Bavencoff.
+"There was a huge collective sigh of relief amongst everybody involved in it,” said Bavencoff.
 “I told several people, you almost want to cry, 'OK, we found her, she's safe now.'"

-Police say she was inside the apartment with her captor, Jose D. Melena.
+Police said she was inside an apartment with her captor, Jose D. Melena.
 The apartment on El Cajon Boulevard belonged to Melena’s friend.

 Officers removed the girl from the apartment unharmed.
-But police say Melena barricaded himself in a bathroom where officers say he tried to take his own life.
-Officers performed life-saving measures, transported him to a hospital where he underwent surgery.
+Police said Melena barricaded himself in a bathroom where he reportedly tried to take his own life.
+Officers performed life-saving measures and transported him to a hospital where he underwent surgery.
 After several days in the hospital, Melena was booked into the central jail.

-Investigators say the child knew her captor.
-Bavencoff says the parents knew their daughter had an “extremely inappropriate” relationship with Melena – so they did everything they could to prevent her from seeing or speaking to him, including removing all electronic devices from the girl.
+The child knew her captor, according to investigators.
+Bavencoff said the parents knew their daughter had an “extremely inappropriate” relationship with Melena – so they did everything they could to prevent her from seeing or speaking to him, including removing all electronic devices from the girl.

-However, Bavencoff says the child managed to find an old device and communicate with Melena through an online gaming platform called Roblox.
+However, Bavencoff said the child managed to find an old device and communicate with Melena through an online gaming platform called Roblox.

 On its website, Roblox claims it offers millions of games, connecting millions of players from all over the world.